mhmd-jawad/Child-Story-Maker-main/README.md

 3) In Supabase Storage, create a bucket named `story-media` (or update env var) and set it to public.
 4) In Supabase Auth, enable Email auth.
 5) Copy your Supabase Project URL + anon key into `web/config.js`.
-6) Copy your Supabase Project URL + service role key into Vercel env vars.
+6) Copy your Supabase Project URL + anon key + service role key into Vercel env vars.
 7) Deploy to Vercel (frontend + API):
    - Import the repo in Vercel.
    - Set Environment Variables:
      - `OPENAI_API_KEY`
      - `SUPABASE_URL`
+     - `SUPABASE_ANON_KEY`
      - `SUPABASE_SERVICE_ROLE_KEY`
      - `SUPABASE_STORAGE_BUCKET=story-media`
      - `USE_LOCAL_DB=0`
      - `DISABLE_LOCAL_MEDIA=1`
-   - Set `web/config.js` to use `apiBase: "/api"`.
+   - `web/config.js` automatically uses `"/api"` in production and `""` on localhost.

-After deploy, the web app will call the Vercel API at `/api` and store child profiles in Supabase.
+After deploy, the web app will call the Vercel API at `/api` and store child profiles + stories in Supabase.

 ## Parent Login + Child Profiles (Web UI)